Mink Peeters

-Mink Martin Peeters (born 28 May 1998) is a Dutch footballer who plays as a forward.
+Mink Martin Peeters (born 28 May 1998) is a Dutch professional footballer who plays as a forward for American club Westchester SC.

 Club career

 Born in Nijmegen, Peeters started his youth career with academy of PSV Eindhoven in 2007.
-Four years later, he switched to AFC Ajax.
+Four years later, he switched to Ajax.
 As he progressed through the C1, B2 and B1 teams, he attracted the interest of foreign clubs including Atlético Madrid and Real Madrid.
 In 2014, he signed with Spanish club Real Madrid and was assigned to the youth team.
-While playing for the Juvenil A team, he went on to win the 2017 Copa de Campeones with the side, besides reaching the semifinal of the UEFA Youth League.
+While playing for the Juvenil A team (10 goals, 16 assists), he went on to win the 2017 Copa de Campeones with the side, besides reaching the semifinal of the UEFA Youth League.
 Subsequently, his contract was extended by three years at the end of the season.

 On 19 August 2017, Peeters was loaned out to Dutch Eredivisie club VVV-Venlo for the remainder of the season.
 Because of contractual transfer issues, and physical problems (Pfeiffer's disease) his entrance at VVV-Venlo was anything but prosperous.
 On 21 September, he made his competitive debut, playing the whole 90 minutes of a KNVB Cup match against Blauw Geel '38.
 In November, he was suspended by manager Maurice Steijn for three days because he trained outside the club without its permission.
 Without having featured any further for VVV-Venlo, Peeters left the club at the end of January 2018.

 Peeters joined second tier Eerste Divisie club Almere City on loan for the remainder of the season on 28 January 2018.
 Because of acute appendicitis he first was able to attend the training of his new club after two months.
 On 2 April, he made his debut in a 4–0 victory against RKC Waalwijk.

 On 10 August 2018, he was loaned to Lleida for the 2018–19 season, but because of financial transfer issues he was not able to play for Lleida for a couple of months.
 He next returned to Real Madrid (Real Madrid Castilla, actually) in January 2019, but he rescinded his contract with Los Blancos, in consultation, because loan regulations prohibited him to play for Real Madrid Castilla anymore.